KyleOndy/dotfiles/README.md

 └── shell.nix                 # setting up the project environment
 ```

+## Roadmap / Todo

+Some random thoughts on how to make things better

+- Don't switch NixOS configuration if no change.
+  Faster and no password needed.
+- Support nix-darwin (new work computer)

 ## External Resources

 These are other people's dotfiles and articles I found useful while setting my environment up.